textmate/latex.tmbundle/Support/help.markdown

 For Viewing the typeset file you can set the following options:

 * *View in:*  Select from the viewers that are supported.
-I recommend you install and use Skim.
+We recommend you install and use Skim.
 * *Show pdf automatically:*  If you want the viewer started automatically after typesetting check this box.
 * *Keep log window open:*  If you want the log window to stay open so you can check on any errors or warnings check this box.

-When using TextMate as the viewer you should keep the following in mind:  Show pdf automatically will not bring up the pdf file if there are any errors or warnings if `Keep log window open` is checked.
-If keep log window open is not checked then the pdf file will automatically replace the log if there are no errors.
+When using TextMate as the viewer, instead of an external viewer like Skim, you should keep the following in mind:  “Show pdf automatically” will not bring up the pdf file if there are any errors or warnings if “Keep log window open” is checked.
+If “keep log window open” is not checked then the pdf file will automatically replace the log if there are no errors.
 In this case any warnings you see will be ignored.

 ## Local Preferences
-When working with Latex there are three local options that you can set on a per file basis.
+When working with LaTeX there are three local options that you can set on a per file basis.
 As mentioned above these options will override the preferences that you set using the preferences interface.

 The best way to set local options is to use the `%!TEX` directives.
 They are as follows: